sbendre06/chess-engine-cubist/README.md

 # Cubist Antichess Ablation

-This project is an ablation study of prompting strategies for AI-generated antichess engines.
+In quantitative finance, alpha lives where intuition ends.
+Just as Point72 builds niche strategies that defy market consensus, we’ve researched how to force LLMs out of their "generic" training shells.

+By building an engine for **Antichess**—a variant where the goal is to lose and captures are mandatory—we created a stress test for AI.
+Standard LLMs are biased toward "winning" conventional chess; they struggle when the logic is inverted.
+This repository is an ablation study of prompting strategies used to override that bias.

 Each engine in `engines/` was written by a Claude session given a specific combination of three prompt ingredients — architectural guidance, antichess strategy knowledge, and opening-theory planning — while the search, UCI loop, and game rules were provided as a frozen harness the agent could not modify.

-The goal is to measure how much each ingredient contributes to playing strength, using win rate against a hand-written baseline engine as the primary metric and a three-tier correctness suite as a secondary diagnostic.
+---

+## The Research Framework

+Because we had limited credits to run our experiments, we divided our research framework into two parts: **Evaluation Framework** and **Parallel Subagents**.

+### 0. Deep Research & The Baseline
+Before running the ablation, we established a **Gold Standard Baseline**.
+This was not hand-written, but generated through a high-resource "Deep Research" workflow:
+* **Gemini Pro (Student Plan):** Used to perform deep research over existing engines and the Watkins strategy paper.
+* **Opus 4.6:** Used the summarized research context to brainstorm, plan, and implement the baseline via incremental commits and code-review critique agents.
+* **Standardization:** We used this process to build the **Engine Infrastructure**, creating a template branch with stubs (`evaluate_board`, `get_pseudo_legal_moves`, `order_moves`) so that parallel subagents could be tested cheaply and without information leakage.

 ---